 ProdegeMR has reinvented the market research process by taking a respondent first approach.
 Our diversified recruitment methods and world-class consumer engagement model comprised of over 60 million registered members globally fosters member retention and ongoing participation.
-This extends many benefits to our clients; allows for delivery of recontact surveys, longitudinal studies, in-home use texts, and on-going research programs.
+This extends many benefits to our clients; allows for delivery of recontact surveys, longitudinal studies, in-home use tests, and on-going research programs.
 We’re grateful for their support of Women in Research and excited to highlight Prodege, LLC’s VP of Marketing—Jessica Batty—in this installment of our Donor Voices blog series!

 ProdegeMR’s Jessica Batty has been a dynamic contributor to the Market Research landscape, both as a supportive leader and as a forward-thinking researcher.
 She currently serves as Vice President of Marketing at Prodege, LLC where she oversees all marketing activities for the company’s suite of business solutions and leads an all-female department, empowering fellow Women in Research “to leverage their distinct skills and talents.”
 ProdegeMR’s diversified recruitment methods and world-class consumer engagement model delivers an innovative approach to research and Jessica’s focus on empowered leadership is no exception.